-Taking stock of this past year, I am pleased to tell you that it has been another highly successful year for the department.
-We graduated a stellar class of students, welcomed new faces, and celebrated many wonderful accomplishments of our students, faculty, and staff.
+I am very pleased to tell you that it has been another highly successful year for the department.
+We have graduated a stellar class of students, bid fond farewells, welcomed new faces, and celebrated the many wonderful accomplishments of our students, faculty, and staff.

-I am also pleased to tell you that the department’s productivity continues to rise.
-Over this past year, faculty members have secured new grants and contracts totaling more than $3 million, obtaining funding from various federal and non-federal sources — the National Science Foundation, National Institutes of Health, U.S. Department of Energy, U.S. Department of Defense, Biogen, Merck, and Pfizer, to name a few.
+I am also pleased to report that the department’s productivity continues to rise.
+Over this past year, faculty members have secured new grants and contracts totaling more than $2.5 million, obtaining support from various federal and non-federal sources — the National Science Foundation, National Institutes of Health, U.S. Department of Energy, Exxon-Mobil, Bristol-Myers Squibb - to name a few.
 Faculty and students also continue to publish their research results in high-impact journals and give invited and keynote lectures across the country and the world.